![]() |

 Watch how the caregivers interact with the horses.
 Introduce yourself, and have a casual chat with them.
 Find out how long they have been there, and what they like about working or volunteering there.

 Most importantly of all, look at the condition and disposition of the horses.
 Even if the surroundings are not glamorous, as long as the horses are clean, healthy and happy looking, you are most likely on to a winner.
-Sometimes the most beautifully appointed facilities can have the unhappiest horses.
+Sometimes the most beautifully appointed facilities are home to the unhappiest horses.

 4. Leasing Your Horse

 You may consider leasing your horse to a riding or equestrian club.
-You will want to be just as careful in your choice, and visit your horse from time to time to see whether or not he or she is doing well in their new environment.
-We have listed some pointers below.
+You will want to be just as careful in your choice, and visit your horse from time to time to see whether or not he or she is doing well in their new environment with the people looking after them.

 5. Donating Your Horse